Wellness

 Be prepared for compliments when you wear their famous booty-boosting leggings, made from Spanx’s signature 4-way stretch performance fabric.
 These leggings feature targeted shaping and a contoured waistband, engineered to give you the best rear view.

 But Spanx doesn’t stop there.
-It also offers activewear for tennis, golf, walking, and yoga.
+It also offers activewear for tennis, golf, walking, and Yoga.
 When it comes to workout clothes for women over 50, it sets the bar.

 Vuori Performance Joggers | Workout Clothes for Women Over 50